Carpel Tunnel Syndrome – Runner’s 10K Threshold

 - Reasons for having the procedure.

-- Results you expect to compare the outcomes.
+- Results you expect to compare with the outcomes.

 - Risks and benefits of the procedure.